Breeding and Importing Bavarian Mountain Hounds

 There has been less than 8 litters born in the United States as of the

-Spring of 2008 that I know of.
-Most these litters were from an outfitter
+parent club in Germany.
+Most these litters were from an outfitter who

 We breed our FCI registered female from Poland to my dads FCI registered male from Norway.
 This occured mid May of